Mardiat-Iman/Codecademy-Data-Science-Path-/README.md

 9. (Portfolio Project 2) Life Expectancy and GDP- analyzed data on GDP and life expectancy from the World Health Organization and the World Bank to try and identify the relationship between the GDP and life expectancy of six countries.
 10. Hurricane Analysis: explored functions in Python among other things
 11. Cleaning US Census Data: getting the data provided into reasonabe shape to make data visualisations.
+12. EDA Diagnosing Diabetes:  used Exploratory Data Analysis skills to inspect, clean and validate data.